facebook-pixel

 by | Nov 14, 2022 | Yoga Philosophy & History

-Yoga originated in ancient Northern India about 5,000 years ago as a part of the ritual and prayer life of Hindu priests and hermits.
-Over the centuries, Yoga developed into a structured and diverse category of spiritual disciplines involving:
+Yoga began in Northern India around 5,000 years ago as part of the rituals and prayer practices of Hindu priests and hermits.
+Over time, it developed into a structured system of spiritual disciplines that included:

 • Prayer